marrink-lab/martini-workshop/02_protein_basics/tutorial.md

 <div align="center">
 <img src="../figures/02_simulation_snapshot.png" width="70%"/>
 </div>
-*__Figure 2: Renders of our starting structure__ A Licorice representation of the protein model is shown in blue, surrounded by a transparent surface representing water beads.
+*__Figure 2: Render of our starting structure__ A Licorice representation of the protein model is shown in blue, surrounded by a transparent surface representing water beads.
 Red beads represent ions, NA and CL.*

 ## MD protocol